 You should be careful about the sites you choose to download or watch films from.
 Some are based in countries other than the UK and may trigger pop-up windows leading to sites you’d not ordinarily choose to visit.
 Also, some sites infringe copyright laws, showing films when they don’t have permission to do so.
 You may encounter problems if you stream a movie from one of these – your internet service provider may penalise you by cutting your internet speeds, so it’s important to choose carefully.

-Blinkbox is the UK’s leading movie streaming website with more than 9,000 films to choose from, as well as a range of TV series.
-Some films are completely free to view, but you’ll need to rent others.
+Blinkbox is a popular movie streaming website with more than 9,000 films to choose from, as well as a range of TV series.

-It costs around £2.99 to rent a movie and you have up to 30 days to watch it.
+It costs around £3.49 to rent a movie in standard definition and £4.49 in High Definition and you have up to 30 days to watch it.
 Once it’s been played, you can watch it again as often as you like in the following 24 hours.
 You can download it or watch it online.
 Some films you can buy outright and keep (as a download) forever.

 Other sites that you might like to explore include:

-Netflix - a great selection of television series and films to watch, for a monthly subscription.
+Netflix - a great selection of television series, original content and films to watch, for a small monthly subscription

-LOVEFILM – now owned by Amazon, it previously specialised in sending films on DVDs by post, but now allows them to be watched online
+Amazon Prime – formerly Love Film, it previously specialised in sending films on DVDs by post, but now allows them to be watched online

 iTunes – once you’ve downloaded the free iTunes application, open it and go to the iTunes Store for masses of films and TV series.